vii-sem/GURUDEV_H_Y-ENG17CS0079/README.md

     b) Input: A number n obtained using prompt
         Output: A table of numbers from 1 to n and their squares using alert

+7. Create a sample form program that collects the first name, last name, email, user id,password and confirms password from the user.
+All the inputs are mandatory and email address entered should be in correct format.
+Also, the values entered in the password and confirm password textboxes should be the same.
+After validating using JavaScript, In output display proper error messages in red color just next to the textbox where there is an error.